-UNIVERSITY CONNECTIONS INITIATIVE
+U.S.-ASEAN UNIVERSITY CONNECTIONS INITIATIVE

-The U.S.-ASEAN University Connections Initiative (UCI) brought together leaders from diverse colleges and universities in the United States and ASEAN member states for a series of virtual and in-person trainings, in partnership with AIEA.
+The U.S.-ASEAN University Connections Initiative (UCI) brought together leaders from a range of colleges and universities in the United States and ASEAN member states for a series of virtual and in-person trainings, in partnership with AIEA.
 Spanning the 2022-2023 academic year, these professional development and networking opportunities were designed to foster sustainable international academic partnerships and the two-way exchange of students, scholars, and researchers between U.S. and Southeast Asian higher education institutions.
 This toolkit now aims to share some of the international academic partnerships best practices and resources explored in the U.S.-ASEAN UCI with the wider international higher education community.